FREQUENTLY ASKED QUESTIONS

 Am I too old to do martial arts?
 This is dependent on the art and with how much intensity you practice.
 It is a sad truth of life that we all grow old, but with proper training you can remain hale much longer than what is considered normal.
 Careful consideration is always given to a person’s age and fitness level here at the academy.
 We don’t believe in under training, but we also don’t believe in over training either.
 One of the beauties of our program is that there are arts for you respective to your age, in the tradition of the old masters.

 What is the dress/uniform code?
-Black Training Pants with a black uniform t-shirt.
-Shoes or sneakers that are solely used for class training are also required.
-No street shoes are allowed.
+Black Training Pants with the black school t-shirt.
+Shoes or sneakers that are solely used for class training are also required, or you may wear socks or go barefoot.
+No outside street shoes are allowed.
 Certain arts are often taught with particular uniforms such as a Shuai Jiao Coat, or Judo Gi.
 For all arts that require those, it is recommended a student purchase the outfits to further enhance their learning, especially if the student wishes to participate in competitions that require one.

 What style do I need to begin with, or what styles should I study?
 This all depends on you, your age, level of fitness, and experience.
 It’s recommended to try all the different styles and see what ones are preferred.
 After enough time and experience are gained, a new style will be suggested to further enhance your understanding of the arts and increase your abilities.